 I have had very close connections appear, that are from people who are just submitting a sample for whatever reason, and who are not interested in family history research, and indeed, have no knowledge of whom the common forebear might be.
 Maybe they just want to know if they are descended from a rampaging Viking, which if they are English, and the marauding forebear was a Danish Viking, is impossible anyway, as the Angles and Danish Vikings are of the same blood.

 own genetic results have coalesced into a more specific whole over time,

 and errant trace results eliminated.
 My updated DNA results, as of 2020, now indicate

 respect to the genetic clusters mentioned in the paragraphs above, I

-have two.
-One situated in Southern England and another in Southern
+have a few.
+One situated in Kent, Southern England, another in East

 DNA evidence has confirmed it.
 This is one of the real boons of DNA

 testing, it is a wonderful way of confirming paper evidence, and even

 putting you into contact with cousins from around the world who may also